 Definition "Activities, A".
 Activities are functions that perform tasks.
-The set of all activities of a process model is
+The set of all activities of a process model is i: $$A \mapsto \wp(V)$$ and an output variable map

-$$A \subseteq M \times C. \tag{2}$$
+$$A \subseteq M \times C$$ .

 C is the set of all conditions in a process model and is used here as join condition for an activity.
 If $j \in C$ evaluates to true at runtime, the activity is instantiated and scheduled (i.e. the navigator is going to execute the activity).
-Variables can be assigned to activities via an input variable map and an output variable map
+Variables can be assigned to activities via an input variable map